AnastasiaMegabit/FASTbot/README.md

 #### A First Aid Supply Transport Robot

+There has been a lot of effort being invested into creating bots that relieve some stress imposed on search and rescue teams and triage nurses in field hospitals.
+More generally, there is always going to be a need to develop technology that allows for accessibility, portability and some level of autonomy in the healthcare or disaster management sector.
+FASTbot can help with such situations.

-It was important to our team to solve for a real world problem.
-In emergency and disaster situations, first responders are always short-handed.
-Doctors and Paramedics in the field will run low on supplies and have to return to the triage tent to replenish them.
-FASTbot can help with that.
+Consider this scenario, there is an emergency situation and the first responders are short-handed.
+In the field, they are running low on supplies and thus, have to return to the triage tent to replenish them.
+They ask FASTbot to go to the triage tent and get the supplies they need while they continue treating patients in the field.
+FASTbot allowed the first-responders to focus on treating patients rather than perform several trips back and forth to the triage tent for supplies.

+Since it was important for our team to get closer to solving a real-world problem, we decided on work on a carrier bot that would be able to navigate its way to a specified destination while avoiding static and dynamic obstacles.
+Our project allowed us to get a taste of the challenges and design decisions required to fulfill the goal of the carrier bot to deliver first aid kits in unpredictable and rough terrain.

 ## Objectives and Goals